 After Monday, the landowners monitored the area daily and put out hot spots with shovels and buckets of water, according to Howe.
 After a light rain later in the week, there were no more hot spots the evening of Saturday, Aug.
 6, a week after the fire started.

 Harpswell was in a moderate drought when the fire broke out, according to the National Integrated Drought Information System, which upgraded the area to severe drought by the end of the following week.
+On Aug.
+17, Harpswell was still in a severe drought.

 One town firefighter suffered a minor to moderate injury during the response.
 The firefighter missed a week of work but has since returned, Howe said on Aug.
 11.